 - Is it convincing you to do something better for yourself or the world?

-I don’t believe radical new theories on innovation or public speaking are necessary.
+For example, I don’t believe radical new theories on creativity or public speaking, two areas of my expertise, are necessary.
 No theory will do the hard work or take the risks for you.
-This is perhaps my meta-theory.
+This is perhaps my meta-theory about writing itself.
 It explains why I’m unlikely to write a book called “The radical new amazing theory on X”.
 I don’t believe such things exist for the interesting challenges in this world, and books that claim there is one focus more on novelty than utility.
 Even when popular, these books have little influence relative to their sales.

 Artist Nina Paley said “Don’t be original; be obvious.
 When you state the obvious, you actually seem original… Likewise, the more specific the feelings, experiences, stories – the more universal they appear.”